JihongJu/ulauncher-1dictionary/README.md

 ### Configure vocabulary

 By default, 1Dictionary support Deutsch, English, Espanol, Francais, Italiano, Nederlands, and Norsk.
-But only English and German are activated by default.
+But only English and Nederlands are activated by default.
 You can modify the list of active vocabularies via the "Vocabulary" section of the extension preference.

-Active your favourate vocabulory by adding it to the "Active vocabulary" field as comma-delimted text:
+Active your favourate vocabulory by adding it to the "Active vocabulary" field as comma-delimted text on the `Ulauncher->Preferences->Extensions->1Dictionary` page:

 ![active-vocabulary](images/active-vocabulary.png)